itsandriy/displaycal-py3/README.md

 Florian Höch, the original developer, did an incredible job of creating and maintaining DisplayCAL for all these years.
 But, it seems that, during the pandemic, very understandably, he lost his passion to the project.
-Now, it is time for us, the DisplayCAL users, to contribute back to this great tool.
+Now, it is time for us, the DisplayCAL community, to contribute back to this great tool.

-This project is based on the ``HEAD`` of the Sourceforge version, which has 5 extra commits that Florian has created after the ``3.8.9.3`` release on 14 Jan 2020.
+This project is based on the ``HEAD`` of the Sourceforge version, which had 5 extra commits that Florian has created after the ``3.8.9.3`` release on 14 Jan 2020.

 Status Update (30 April 2022)